 The recent and unexpected death of a good friend sent me reeling.
 I sought escape, comfort, release in rapid succession, and found myself cycling through each fraught desire again and again.
 I was angry, sad, numb; then angry again, then sad.
 I’ve been reading a lot of Elizabeth Strout, preparing for the release of Olive, Again but I wasn’t finding in the simple, bare prose favored by Strout what I needed to feel better or find comfort or realize some sort of understanding of how to go on in the aftermath of such a terrible loss.

 Strout provides good stories (like good gossip) and harsh insights, and sometimes even perfect encapsulations of what it means to be alive.
 She writes about wonder and joy, pain and loss — but offers little in the way of prescription or guidance.
-I have never found in her work any expression of what we, the survivors, can do to keep strong our will to live, after someone we love dies.
+Although I love so many of her books, and have been both enthralled and inspired by them, it is not in her books that I find expression of what we, the survivors, can do to keep strong our will to live, after someone we love dies.
+When I had the absolute pleasure of interviewing her, it became clear that she has no wish to prescribe, advise, or guide: she observes life, and reports back to us from her vivid, insightful, and very rich imagination.
+That imagination is in full, wonderful force in Olive, Again, and I recommend Strout’s latest novel to all readers, of all ages.

 I am well-versed in the literature of the will to stay alive.
 I spent a year looking for those kinds of books after my sister died too young and too suddenly.
 The most important element of such a kind of book is how it acknowledges the overwhelming power of loss, and the buffering role that memory plays in maintaining our connections not only to those who have died but to the very act of living.
 “We live in inches, and only sometimes see the full dimension” councils Adrienne Rich in her stunning and vital poem, Stepping Backward.
 It is in our memories that we understand the full dimension of our experiences — and in such understanding, comes our desire to keep on going.
 Strout’s books are built on memories as recounted by her characters, the framework around which her episodic narratives weave.
 But rarely, if ever, do her characters acknowledge for themselves the importance of memory in pursuing life.